 - Wonton Strips: Look for these next to the croutons in the salad dressing aisle.

 What is Surimi?

-Surimi was first created in Japan during the 12th century by chefs who would grind and salt leftover fish as a means of preserving it.
+Surimi or imitation crab meat was first created in Japan during the 12th century by chefs who would grind and salt leftover fish as a means of preserving it.
 In the 1960s, a Japanese chemist discovered that by adding sugar to the traditional surimi-making process, he could stabilize the product, freeze it, and preserve its shelf life.

-- Add the cream cheese to the bowl of your stand mixer and whip until light and fluffy.
-Stir in the sour cream, garlic, powdered sugar, ginger, Worcestershire sauce, soy sauce, and chili sauce.
+Add the softened cream cheese to the bowl of your stand mixer and whip until light and fluffy.
+Stir in the sour cream, garlic, powdered sugar, ginger, Worcestershire sauce, soy sauce, and sweet chili sauce.

-- Place the flatbreads on a sheet pan and spread the cream cheese mixture evenly across them.
-Sprinkle with surimi, bell pepper, and green onions.
-Top with mozzarella cheese.
+Place the flatbreads on a pizza pan/steel/stone and spread the cream cheese mixture evenly across them.
+Sprinkle with crab meat or surimi, bell pepper, and green onions.
+Top with shredded mozzarella cheese.

-- Bake for 10-12 minutes until the cheese is melted and crust is crispy.
+Bake for 10-12 minutes until the cheese is melted and the crust is crispy.

-- Top with wonton strips and drizzle with sweet chili sauce.
+Top the baked pizzas with wonton strips and drizzle with sweet chili sauce.

 Tip: Use a pizza stone or pizza steel to bake the flatbread pizzas.
 They will give you an amazingly crispy crust.
 You can even use them on your grill outside if you’d rather not heat up the kitchen.
 If you don't have a pizza stone you can also use this pizza pan which is perforated to help crisp the crust.